-Some people want to get rid of black marks on their driving history, while others are looking to lower their insurance costs.
+Some people want to get rid of black marks on their driving history after they were given lesser charges on their record thanks to criminal attorneys, while others are looking to lower their insurance costs.
 No matter what your motivation may be, taking an online defensive driving course will boost your driving skills and make you a much better and well-rounded driver.
 To get you excited, here’s what you’re going to learn:

 1. Refresh your knowledge of traffic regulations